Quansight-Labs/ndindex/docs/indices/slices.md

 specific numbered elements of a collection, not as pointer arithmetic.
 Every human being is taught from an early age to count from 1.
 If you show someone the list "a, b, c", they will tell you that "a" is the 1st, "b" is the 2nd, and "c" is the 3rd.
-[Sentences](fourth-sentence) in the above guide like "`a[3]` would pick the fourth element of `a`" sound very off, even for those of us used to 0-based indexing.
+[Sentences](fourth-sentence) in this guide like "`a[3]` would pick the fourth element of `a`" sound very off, even for those of us used to 0-based indexing.
 0-based indexing requires a shift in thinking from the way that you have been taught to count from early childhood.
 Counting